hayesall/hayesall.github.io/_posts/2016-12-30-network-of-code-lyoko-fanfiction.md

 title: "Network of Code Lyoko FanFiction"
 description: Network of Code Lyoko Fanfiction from FanFiction.net and a search engine to explore it.
 date: 2016-12-30
+excerpt: 6520 stories written in 15 languages over the course of twelve years; a fanfiction community visualized.
 ---

-This was originally part of a final project for Search Information, but my fascination with network visualization cropped up here and I thought it was worth sharing.
+This was originally part of a final project for Search Informatics, but my fascination with network visualization cropped up here and I thought it was worth sharing.
 This is a condensed version of the [full article](https://batflyer.github.io/CLFanfictionSearchEngine/), and naturally the code is available on [GitHub](https://github.com/batflyer/CLFanFictionSearchEngine).

 <img src="https://raw.githubusercontent.com/batflyer/CLFanfictionSearchEngine/master/media/directed-fanfiction-graph.jpg" style="display: block; margin: auto; padding-top: 0.4em; padding-bottom: 0.4em;" class="img-responsive"/>